Put a Stop to Unwanted Junk Mail

 Companies that use direct mail as a marketing strategy send coupons, flyers, catalogs, and other paper advertisements to mailboxes nationwide.
 Each company gets your name from public records, phone directories, club memberships, credit applications, and the USPS.

-Assuming proper postage is attached, the USPS is legally obligated to deliver all mail.
+The USPS is legally obligated to deliver all mail, assuming proper postage is attached.
 However, that doesn’t mean you’re powerless to stop the onslaught of junk mail.

 Ways to Stop Getting Junk Mail